gabeklein/expressive-mvc/README.md

 Thanks to the closure you can access `$` (or whatever you name it), ***but, only. through. functions***.

-> Keep in mind that `$` doesn't actually exist until `useStateful` returns, though your callbacks should have no trouble scooping it out of the double-closure.
+> Keep in mind that `$` doesn't actually exist until `useStates` returns, though your callbacks should have no trouble scooping it out of the double-closure.
 Weird I know.

 <br/>